FAQs

 New Hart’s Rules states that a proof is ‘a trial impression of typeset text, which is checked for errors before final printing’.
 To proofread is to ‘read proofs, mark any errors, and make a final check of the material’.

-When you ask me to proofread your document, I will check spelling, punctuation and grammar.
+That means that when you ask me to proofread your document, I will check spelling, punctuation and grammar.
 I will also ensure that:

 • Your house style is applied